deltachat/securejoin/source/new.rst

 b.
 Bob receives the encrypted "vg-member-setup" message.
    Bob's device verifies:

-     * The encryption and Alices signature are intact.
+     * The encryption and Alice's signature are intact.

      * Alice may invite Bob to a verified group.
        That is she is a verified contact of Bob.